 Jay received numerous awards.
 In 1999, he received the Hutchison Medal from the University of Rochester.
 He received the 2005 Maurice Rickards Award from the Ephemera Society of America for his important contributions to the field of ephemera studies.
 In 2007, he received the Newman Award for the outstanding book of the year for The Color Explosion.
 In May 2011, Jay received the Legends of California Award from the California Historical Society.

-Jay is survived by his wife, Deborah R. Last, and his nephew Michael Last.
+At his time of passing Jay was survived by his wife, Deborah R. Last, and his nephew Michael Last.

 Published by San Francisco Chronicle from Nov.
 17 to Nov.
 22, 2021.